edgerun/faas-sim/doc/analysis/index.rst

 Logging happens mainly from the core implementation but some aspects are left to the users.
 Details about those aspects follow later.

-``Metrics`` defines a general log function and different out-of-the-box log functions that target specific events in the lifecycle of a FaaS platform.
+``SimMetrics`` defines a general log function and different out-of-the-box log functions that target specific events in the lifecycle of a FaaS platform.

-The ``Metrics`` constructor takes a ``RuntimeLogger`` object as initialisation parameter.
+The ``SimMetrics`` constructor takes a ``RuntimeLogger`` object as initialisation parameter.
 The *logger* stores all records and can be configured by providing a ``Clock`` object, which determines the time of each log event.

 .. hint::